 Love Among Thieves is a 1930s comedy-mystery, 1980s style.
 The film has humor, mystery and plenty of romance, but somehow fails to hit the bull’s eye.
 It’s deliciously quaint, but ultimately ordinary and unmemorable.
 Audrey Hepburn and co-star Robert Wagner pretty much save the movie from being a total snooze.

-Today, Love Among Thieves is better known as Hepburn’s (penultimate and) last starring role.
-Hepburn looks as she is having fun (she does look too thin) and Wagner also seems to be enjoying himself.
-It’s too bad that the script isn’t as good as it should.
+Today, Love Among Thieves is better known as Hepburn’s very last starring role.
+Hepburn looks as if she is having fun (she does look too thin) and Wagner also seems to be enjoying himself.
+It’s too bad that the script isn’t as good as it should be.

 The teleplay, by Stephen Black and Henry Stern, is weak.
 I did like how the movie constantly alludes to Hepburn’s most iconic movie moments.
 If you are a fan of the actress, and have seen most of her movies, you’ll be able to recognize the movie references — it’s all done in a tongue-in-cheek manner and since this is Hepburn’s last starring role, it seems like a fun way to end her glorious career.

 Doesn’t it look familiar?

 Personally, I thought Hepburn and Wagner were great together.
 The actors are very charming as a pair of bickering would-be lovers.
 Unfortunately, the truly ridiculous plot bogs down the film.
 After a strong start, there are moments when the movie begins to lose its way, but as I said before, Hepburn and Wagner are such a cute couple that I was willing to overlook the moments that don’t work.

-Other actors are good too: Samantha Eggar (The Collector) plays Hepburn’s friend and Belgian character actor Patrick Bauchau (Clear and Present Danger) plays Hepburn’s boyfriend.
+Other actors are good too: Samantha Eggar (The Collector) plays Hepburn’s best friend and Belgian character actor Patrick Bauchau (Clear and Present Danger) plays Hepburn’s boyfriend.
 The late Jerry Orbach (Lennie Briscoe in TV’s Law & Order) plays a mystery-man who chases Hepburn everywhere.